the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

 = [TBD] TBD =

-Fix - Correct bad defaults from `Template->attr()` and ensure that the timezone info is correctly hydrated in the case of an unchanged block.
+* Fix - Correct bad defaults from `Template->attr()` and ensure that the timezone info is correctly hydrated in the case of an unchanged block.
 [TEC-2964]
+* Fix - Show the correct counts on the Event Aggregator Import "History" tab for non-Event content types being imported.
+* Tweak - Add new filter `tribe_aggregator_manage_record_column_source_html` to customize the source column content HTML used on the Event Aggregator Import "History" tab.

 = [5.1.0] 2020-04-23 =